nanoc/nanoc.app/content/docs/1-introduction.md

 Development
 -----------

-nanoc uses Mercurial as its VCS, and the repositories are located [over here](http://projects.stoneship.org/hg/).
-There is a [repository for nanoc itself](http://projects.stoneship.org/hg/nanoc), and there are repositories for sample sites and plugins.
+nanoc uses Mercurial as its VCS, and its main repository is located [over here](http://projects.stoneship.org/hg/nanoc).
+There is also a [mirror at GitHub](http://github.com/ddfreyne/nanoc) if you prefer git over hg.
 If you have any patches to share, I’d be happy to accept them!